 Chairs with poorly fit armrests get a lot of attention from therapists.
 Instead, they should deal with the underlying problem.
 Your goal should be that the trapezius shortens and lengthens comfortably, not that you buy special furniture.

-Here’s a post discussing both approaches to working at a home or office desk ergonomics.
+Here’s post discussing both approaches to working at a home or office desk ergonomics.

 If you have a mild shoulder joint problem, the second part of this post that talks about supporting the shoulder will work better.

 When the focus of pain is mainly at the temple with tension in your neck, it is unlikely that you would think of massaging just above the collar bone to get rid of the headache.
 A little ice or heat on the fleshy part of the shoulder just above the collarbone helps to release this trigger point but seldom gives lasting relief to the stiff neck.

 A little topical pain relief patch works well for lasting relief.
 These patches from Salonpas are great value and effective.
 Further, patients seem to like the sensation in this spot.
 These particular patches don’t generate much smell and offer lasting relief through the day when it gets aggravated by movement.
 Place the patch so that it starts right where her middle finger touches and lay it along that crest of the trapezius that extends up toward the neck.
 These are available in most grocery and drug stores, or you can get them on Amazon.

 By the Way, I get this headache from time to time.
 I had it about three months ago and didn’t have time to stop and work on it.
 I used the patch, and it was gone in a few minutes.